Abhishek8928/devtinder-backend-app/homework.md

   - to get single user
   - to get all the user
   - to get a specific user by their id only using mongoose method
+  - to delete a specific user by the id
+  - to update a specific user by id
+  - explore the documentation and model and some option also

 # good parctise to write backend code maintaining clarity and consistency in your codebase.